JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_zsfilter.rst

       \frac{1}{2}\left(\cos\left(\frac{2\pi}{\lambda}\right) + 1\right)

-* LHSLOP : flag to use a spatial filter applied to smooth the orography locally over the slopes (along the horizontal directions) higher than XHSLOP.
+* :code:`LHSLOP` : flag to use a spatial filter applied to smooth the orography locally over the slopes (along the horizontal directions) higher than XHSLOP.

-* XHSLOP : slope threshold (:math:`\Delta z/\Delta x` and :math:`\Delta z/\Delta y`) where the local spatial filter is applied.
+* :code:`XHSLOP` : slope threshold (:math:`\Delta z/\Delta x` and :math:`\Delta z/\Delta y`) where the local spatial filter is applied.

-* NLOCZSFILTER : number of iterations of the local spatial filter applied to smooth the large slopes.
+* :code:`NLOCZSFILTER` : number of iterations of the local spatial filter applied to smooth the large slopes.
 If LHSLOP is TRUE, 3 new variables are written in the output files : ZS_FILTR ([2D] height variations of the orography by local filtering), ZSLOPEX and ZSLOPEY ([2D] orography slopes along i and j indexes respectively after local filtering).